RobertTalbert/discretecs/MTH 325 Learning Objectives.md

 ### 8.4: Closures of Relations

+__Objective: Determine the various closures of a relation and apply these to real-world problems.__

 + Determine the reflexive closure of a relation on a set A.
 + Determine the symmetric closure of a relation on a set A.
 + Determine the transitive closure of a relation on a set A using a digraph or a matrix.
 + Determine the transitive closure of a relation on a set A using Algorithm 1 and using Warshall's Algorithm.

 ### 8.5: Equivalence Relations

+__Objective for 8.5 and 8.6: Identify equivalence relations and partial orderings, determine information related to equivalence relations and partial orderings.__

 + Determine whether a relation on a set is an equivalence relation.
 + Given an equivalence relation on a set and an element x in that set, determine the equivalence class of x.